intel/powergov/README.md

 Using the library
 -----------------------------------

-Intel(r) Power Governor library allows developers to design dynamic power management solutions, which optimize the power consumption of their machines in accordance with their performance or quality of service needs.
+Power Governor library allows developers to design dynamic power management solutions, which optimize the power consumption of their machines in accordance with their performance or quality of service needs.
 To get started using the library, see the short example below.